-Article 9: The tonnage of a vessel shall consist of the calculation of PC/UMS Net Tonnage, TEU allowance below deck and TEU allowance above deck, M3, DWT, TDWT, PAX, the PC/UMS/PAX ratio, maximum displacement and tonnage by length overall, as may be applicable.
+Article 9: The tonnage of a vessel shall consist of the calculation of PC/UMS Net Tonnage, TEU allowance below deck and TEU allowance above deck, m3, DWT, TDWT, maximum displacement and tonnage by length overall, as may be applicable.
 These calculations shall be determined in accordance with provisions established in this Regulation.

-The tonnage of novel types of craft whose construction features make application of the rules unreasonable or impossible shall be determined in a manner that is acceptable to the Authority.
+The tonnage of novel types of vessels whose construction features make application of the rules unreasonable or impossible shall be determined in a manner that is acceptable to the Authority.